 What do you think is the biggest misconception about vegans and how do you address this?

 The biggest misconception about vegans is that we are all anorexic hippies.
 I don’t shove PETA flyers in people’s faces and I don’t preach to folks about throwing their beauty products away because it’s been tested on animals.
 I get along with everyone and I don’t “rock the boat”.
 Once people discover that I’m vegan, they are shocked.
 I usually hear “But you’re too cool to be a vegan” or “But you don’t look like a vegan” and this is what I’m going for.
 If I’m going to convert people to veganism it’s best that I lead by example.
 I want to show people that they can be vegan without alienating their friends and family.

 What are your strengths as a vegan athlete?

 My strength has doubled as a vegan.
 I’m amazed at how extremely heavy I can lift as a vegan.
 I'm really strong - thanks kale!
 My workouts have been so mind-blowing that I had to record my lifts on video because my friends refuse to believe that I could lift that much weight.
 I was never this strong as a vegetarian.

 What is your biggest challenge?

 My libido.
 It has never been this high until I turned vegan.
 This is a big challenge that has turned into a huge problem.
-I’m a very busy woman so I don’t have time to have sex five, six or even seven times a day.
+I’m a very busy woman so I don’t have time to have sex two, three or even four times a day.
 I recently created an herbal supplement to help calm this down.
 I’ve been taking it for two months and so far so good.